 Appeal to Experts Example

-Here is an illustration of how you might go about doing the “appeal to experts” assignment given in class.
-A couple of things to note here: (1) You need not adopt any particular method of bibliographic reference, but make it very easy for me to find the original source, and cite it after every sentence in which you refer to it.
+Here is an illustration of how you should go about doing the “appeal to experts” assignment given in class.
+A couple of things to note here: (1) Use some standard method of bibliographic reference, but make it very easy for me to find the original source, and cite it after every sentence in which you refer to it.
 (2) It need not be pretty.
 It’s not an essay.
 Just present the information as clearly as you can.
+(3) Your assignment may differ slightly from this one.
+You need not do any portion of what is below that is not required for your assignment.

 Did creatures evolve from other forms of life?